Conditions we treat

 - History of prematurity requiring intubation (breathing tube in throat).

 - Turning blue or need to call 911 due to problems with breathing.

 Chronic aspiration and drooling

-Cough always present; worse congestion or cough after eating or drinking.
+- Worse congestion or cough after eating or drinking.

-Congenital and acquired defects
+Congenital and acquired conditions

-Gastroesophageal reflux disease (GERD)
+Gastroesophageal reflux disease (GERD) and Laryngopharyngeal reflux (LPR)

 Gastroesophageal reflux disease, often referred to as GERD, occurs when acid from the stomach backs up into the esophagus.
 Normally, food travels from the mouth, down through the esophagus and into the stomach.
 A ring of muscle at the bottom of the esophagus, the lower esophageal sphincter (LES), contracts to keep the acidic contents of the stomach from refluxing or coming back up into the esophagus.
 In those who have GERD, the LES does not close properly, allowing acid and other contents of the digestive tract to move up - to reflux - the esophagus.

-Symptoms include problems with hoarseness, high-pitched noisy breathing and wet voice.
+Symptoms may include problems with hoarseness, high-pitched noisy breathing and wet voice.

 In infants and children, LPR may cause breathing problems such as cough, hoarseness, stridor (noisy breathing), croup, asthma, sleep-disordered breathing, feeding difficulty (spitting up), turning blue, pauses in breathing (apnea), apparent life-threatening event (ALTE), and even a severe deficiency in growth.